TheMrAI/TheMrAI.github.io/content/algorithms/kadane/index.md

 Since the algorithm isn't concerned with negative sums it can zero the rolling sum whenever that dips below zero.
 Conceptually this means, that the next maximum positive sum cannot contain the current or the previous elements, because by summing them up, the value would turn negative.
-Thus if a sub-array with a total positive sum bigger than what we have already seen exists, it must start from the next element.
+Thus, if a sub-array with a total positive sum bigger than what we have already seen exists, it must start from the next element.